NadzeyaShpakouskaya/ironfoudation-team-project-legacy/board_rules.md

 ### In Review

+When the task code is under review, it is located in Progress column.
-When the work on the task is done, the PR is opened and waited for the review process, the issue is placed in the in Review section.
+When the work on the task is done, the PR is opened and waited for the review process, the PR is placed in the in Review section.
+In the review column there are only open PR.
 Don't forget to link the opened PR with the issue.
+For doing that, please, fill the "Develoment section" when describing the issue and choose menu item "Link a branch or pull request" -> select the a repository and PR.

 ### Done